glizzykingdreko/42School-Libft-and-Tester/README.md

-# 42School Libft
+# 42School Libft + Tester
-This project let you start with the first project of 42School cursus.
+This project let you start with [the first project of 42School cursus](en.subject.pdf).
 The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.

 You'll be quickly able to setup your project by [creating all the needed .c files](#project-setup) and [testing your functions](#project-check) with the tester folder after checking the norm.